vimi30/mobile-take-home-exercise/README.md

 * A high-level description of your solution
 * Reasoning behind your technical choices, including architectural
 * Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
-* How to run your code, if applicable
+* How to run your code, including any necessary setup for the mobile development environment
+* Instructions on how to use the simulator or emulator to test the app
 * Link to the hosted application, if applicable

 Submitting